datagrok-ai/mol-track/api_design.md

     - An example set of batches with addtions and batch properties to be registered can be found [2_batches_with_additions.csv](./demo-data/black/2_batches_with_additions.csv).
 The additions are listed in columns with the cells showing the equivalents.
 Schemas posts should be performed with [compounds_schema.json](./demo-data/black/compounds_schema.json) and [batches_schema.json](./demo-data/black/batches_schema.json) first to prepare the appropriate schema.

   - Output
    The batches, batches_detail, batches_synonym, batch_additions, additions, compounds, compound_details, and compound_synonyms tables will be joined appropriately, pivoted and concatenated appropriately to produce a single record.
+The batch_regno and id should also be returned.
+The row-by-row registration status and if necessary error message should be added as attributes.
     - 200

       ```json